realA10001986/Dash-Gauges/DIY/README.md

 [<img src="img/Roe250mADC.jpg">](img/Roe250mADC_l.jpg)
 [<img src="img/roentgens_s.jpg">](img/roentgens_l.jpg)

 The "Roentgens" gauge is more of a challenge.
 The original in the movie was a real Roentgens meter from a CP95 radiac.
 Such devices are hard to find, let alone one with the correct Simpson meter.
-The CP95 was built over a long period of time and they used meters from different manufacturers.
+The CP95 was built over a long period of time and they used meters from different manufacturers (OVS, Specialty Assy, etc).

 There are a lot of Simpson meters that look similar - yet not identical - to what was seen in the movies.
 However: One - quite important - issue is that hardly any Simpson meters are illuminated.
 Non-illuminated meters have a front that is 7mm thinner than the fronts of illuminated models, the glass is closer to the dial, and, as a result, the movie-accurate "Empty" light won't fit.

-A word on Simpson model numbers: Their main model number means mainly "case dimension", not "specific type of meter".
+A word on Simpson model numbers: Their main model number means mainly "case style", not "specific type of meter".
 "Model 49" therefore only means "4.5 inch case", but not whether this is a VU meter, a voltmeter, or what not:

 <img width="985" alt="Simpson meters" src="img/simpson_catalog.png">

-The only Simpson meters that came with illumination - apart from the Roentgens meters - were apparently their VU meters, models 49 (not listed above as they pre-date the catalog) and 142 (10470, 10540).
-Model 49 has the correct front dimensions - as long as its build date is something around the 1950s or earlier; later models, unfortunately using the same model number, look entirely different.
+The only illuminated Simpson meters - apart from the Roentgens meters - were apparently their VU meters, models 49 (not listed above as they pre-date the catalog) and 142 (10470, 10540).
+Model 49 has the movie-accurate front - as long as its build date is something around the 1950s or earlier; later models, unfortunately using the same model number, look entirely different.
+(They added design groups like "Rectangular" or "Wide Vue" over time, and re-used their model numbers together with this design groups.
+It's all a bit confusing.)

 I was lucky to score a **Simpson model 49L VU-meter** and a **Simpson model 49MC VU-meter**. both with the movie-accurate front.
 They are illuminated through two 6V incandescent light bulbs.
-The additional red pointer was added by drilling a hole into the front (which should be in the center of the original pointer's turning circle), bending some steel spring wire (0.4mm) and attaching this wire with a screw.

 The **model 142 VU-meters**, while perfectly usable electronically, are a bit smaller (4.25x3.9" vs 4.66x4.2") and look different on the back; their barrel is thicker (3.25" vs 2.78" in diameter), and the screws are not at the outer corners but closer to the barrel.
 There are special files in the [DIY/enclosure](/DIY/enclosure) folder for model 142 dimensions.
 Unfortunately, the barrel is so big that it does not allow for a simple hole for the "Empty" light; this must be done another way.